Find Free Kerr County Public Records: Arrests, Criminal, Marital Status, Court Documents & More

 Requesters can also review processing times for requests through the TDSHS.

-Look Up Birth & Death Records via the Kerr County TX Clerk’s Office
+Look Up Kerr County Texas Birth & Death Records via the Clerk’s Office

 Birth certificates and certificates of death of events in Kerr County can be sought from the County Clerk’s Office and may also be obtained from the Texas Department of State Health Services.
 As stated earlier, the public can only access these records when a certain number of years have elapsed after the vital event was recorded.

 Obtain Birth & Death Records From the Kerr County Clerk’s Office: Birth and death certificates can be retrieved from the Kerr County Clerk’s Office in person.
-Download and complete the certified birth and death record application.
+Download and complete the Certified Birth & Death Record Application.
 Costs for birth and death certificates are $23.00 and $21.00, respectively.
 Each additional copy will be charged at $4.00, but only within the same application.

 Other than the subject of the record, immediate family members and funeral homes may purchase certificates of death.